rutgerluinge/ComputationalSocialChoice/README.md

 A test suite checking correctness properties of the implementation is given in `test_stv.py`

 you can run the suite via `python test_stv.py`

+### Manipulating elections

+WORK IN PROGRESS

+I introduced a module `manip.py` that sets up infrastructure for a manipulation serch problem.
+The current manipulation hypothesis generation procedure seems to not be enough... but we still have some time to figure this out.
+See the module for some documentation/ideas of my implementation.

+`manip_main.py` is an example of running such procedure

 ## NOTES